 - You can only be admitted twice in the youth exchanges agreement, and it must under two different visa categories.
 The stays must be discontinuous.
 Participants must thus return to re-apply for a different visa.
 The duration of each stay cannot exceed one year, except for young professionals wishing to continue their development under a work contract (possibility to extend their stay by 6 months).

 You must present yourself in person at the French Consulate responsible for your jurisdiction and if your visa is granted, it will given to you the same day.
 By mail, the wait is longer: approximately 1 to 2 to weeks, or even more during the summer period, due to the increase in applications.

-1st step in Canada
+1st step before departure

 - Complete the attached visa forms, and submit the required documents to the General Consulate of France of your jurisdiction, in accordance with your place of residence (Vancouver).

 - You can submit your visa, at the earliest, 3 months prior to your departure for France, and it is advised that you make an appointment through the Consulate’s website.